Multifocal Lens Implants

 After the aspiration of the lens material, the multifocal lens is folded and injected into the eye.
 Once in the eye, it unfolds and takes the place of the eye's normal lens.
 This surgery is also performed routinely for the removal of opaque lenses, the so-called cataract.
 Hence, this surgery technique is very reliable and proven.
 The use of the femtosecond laser further increases its precision and safety.

-The implant of a multifocal synthetic lens is an outpatient procedure.
+The implantation of a multifocal synthetic lens is an outpatient procedure.
 Usually, it is only necessary to anesthetize the eye with eye drops.
 Surgery is performed on each eye individually, with 2 or 3 days between procedures.
 On the day of surgery, a bandage is provided for your eye.
 One day after surgery, your vision is already improved, however final stability is only obtained approximately 8 to 12 weeks after surgery.

-For whom are multifocal synthetic lenses suitable?
+For whom are multifocal lenses suitable?

-Multifocal synthetic lenses are most often used for the correction of nearsightedness and farsightedness together with existing presbyopia.
+Multifocal lenses are most often used for the correction of nearsightedness and farsightedness together with existing presbyopia.
 They can also be used for presbyopia alone, if you desire to be free from using reading glasses.
 The severity of your refractive error, the diameter of the pupil, the thickness of the cornea as well as other parameters have to be taken into consideration.

 Which problems can occur with multifocal synthetic lenses?